-Catching the 20-minute ferry ride to Snug Cove on Bowen is a great way to start your trip.
-Enjoy expansive views of Howe Sound; it doesn’t get any more spectacular than this on a sunny day!
-Although Bowen Island is only 20 square miles there are a myriad of ways to enjoy island life.
+Catching the 20-minute ferry ride to Snug Cove is a great way to start your day trip to Bowen.
+Enjoy expansive views of Howe Sound that will blow you away with the beauty on a sunny day!

 What to do on Bowen Island